codesnippetspro/code-snippets/CONTRIBUTING.md

     git clone git@github.com:codesnippetspro/code-snippets.git
     cd code-snippets
+    git remote rename origin origin/core

-This will download a copy of the Code Snippets repository, and set the `origin` to be `codesnippetspro/code-snippets`.
+This will download a copy of the Code Snippets repository, and set the `origin/core` remote to be `codesnippetspro/code-snippets`.
+Normally you might just have a single `origin` remote when working with a Git repository, but in this case we will have two, one for each repository, and so are renaming to reduce confusion.

 Next, add the pro repository as a separate remote.
 The name here is not important, just as long as it is different enough to reduce confusion:

-    git remote add pro git@github.com:codesnippetspro/pro.git
+    git remote add origin/pro git@github.com:codesnippetspro/pro.git
     git fetch

-Once this is achieved, you should be able to switch between versions with `git checkout develop` and `git checkout pro`.
+Once this is achieved, you should be able to switch between versions with `git checkout core` and `git checkout pro`.

-When creating feature branches, ensure that they are based off the correct branch `develop` or `pro`, and that they are pushed to the correct remote.
+When creating feature branches, ensure that they are based off the correct branch `core` or `pro`, and that they are pushed to the correct remote.
 It is especially important to avoid pushing any branches based on `pro` to the public repository.